idaholab/moose/framework/doc/content/sqa/framework_stp.md

 "Tester", see [#test-automation].
 If the execution output matches the anticipated output than the test is accepted (pass), otherwise it is rejected (fail).

+In addition, test coverage reports will be created for all proposed changes.
+The overall line coverage is required to increase or remain constant (it may not decrease).
+Additionally, the independent reviewer is expected to use these report to ensure that the proposed changes are tested at an appropriate level at the discretion of the reviewer.q

 ### Reports, records, standard formatting, and conventions

 Each test case shall report the acceptance status (pass or fail).
 If the test case fails the